jack-in-the-box/box/README.md

 3. Run `vagrant up`
 4. Run `vagrant package --output ps.box`

-**Note**: Steps 3. and 4. can be replaced with a call to `build.sh` on bash available environments.
+**Note**: Steps 3. and 4. can be replaced with a call to `build.sh` script on bash available environments.

 ## What you get ##

 After the build process is done, you have a file named `ps.box` that can be imported in Vagrant or VirtualBox.
-To import the built box in Vagrant, use `vagrant box add metadata.json`
+To import the built box in Vagrant, run `vagrant box add metadata.json`.

 ### Software stack ###